 There’s a growing lobby which argues that we should build in the ugliest parts of the greenbelt.
 Incidentally, greenfield sites present the easiest profits for developers.
 But, this ignores the fact that the primary purpose of the greenbelt was to contain urban sprawl and limit journey times to work, not to preserve rural beauty.
-With suburban rail routes filled to capacity (and new capacity slow and expensive to provide) its inevitable that new housing on the fringes of urban areas would cause increased car use.
+With suburban rail routes filled to capacity (and new capacity slow and expensive to provide) it is inevitable that new housing on the fringes of urban areas would cause increased car use.
 In our age of environmental crisis, is this an acceptable way to plan housing for the future?

 Perhaps then we could build on industrial land instead?
 But, after half a century of deindustrialisation, there’s not much of it left.
-And if sites used currently for goods distribution are instead developed for housing, this will result in much longer delivery journeys, with extra pollution and congestion.
+And, if sites used currently for goods distribution are instead developed for housing, this will result in much longer delivery journeys, with extra pollution and congestion.

 The final option is to tackle housing demand at source and disperse employment around the country.
 It has echoes of the new and expanded towns policy post-World War Two, where employment creation and new housing were planned as one.
-The ideal is, not to create dormitory towns for the big connurbations, but to create places where communities can live, work and play.
+The ideal is, not to create dormitory towns for the big conurbations, but to create places where communities can live, work and play.
 This way we could house a future Britain in a way that is also environmentally sustainable.

 But, this will only work within a broader, long-term national political project which prioritises an end to regional inequalities.
 It’s only by dreaming of a better world that we stand any chance of creating one.